HristoVasilew/TheShoeBox/README.md

 ### TheShoeBox
 ### This is my first spring project.
 I used Spring boot, thymeleaf, bootstrap, java, javascript;

-My individual project for the SoftUni Spring Advanced course.
-Try it out(V2) -  https://shoeboutique.herokuapp.com/
+My individual project for the SoftUni Spring Advanced course. -  https://shoeboutique.herokuapp.com/

 This is a Spring MVC application that: